 These and other findings suggest that while women should monitor their weight and do their best to avoid weight gain after a diagnosis of breast cancer, the focus of diet should be to reduce inflammation and avoid spikes in insulin and blood sugar rather than weight loss per se.
 In fact, women who follow the food lists and other advice in the Food for Breast Cancer webpages concerning their breast cancer types and treatments tend to lose weight without focusing on calorie intake.

-Latest research reports that weight loss studies might not be reliable
+Latest research: Weight loss studies might not be reliable

 The meta-analysis referenced at the beginning of this news article was designed to investigate the influence of weight loss on mortality in cancer survivors with obesity-related cancers.
 To conduct the study, the authors searched the PubMed and EMBASE databases for relevant studies.
 A total of five observational studies were included in the meta-analysis - all concerned breast cancer survivors.
 Four of the studies reported that weight loss was associated with increased mortality in overweight/obese survivors; the fifth found no significant association.
 Non-overweight study participants experienced similar results.
 Quality assessment indicated high risk of bias across studies.
 In other words, high risk that multiple replications of the same study would reach the wrong answer on average.